earkevin11/Update-Management/README.md

 - Spin up two machines based on Windows and Linux
 - Create an Azure Automation Account, which is responsible for applying the updates.
 Only some regions are supported.
 - Create a log-analytics workspace.

+# Connect the analytics workspace to the automation account
+- Navigate to update management